ConnorOnTheWeb/next-15-tailwind-4-themes/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `src/app/page.tsx`.
 The page auto-updates as you edit the file.

-This web app will detect the user's system light/dark mode setting and provide select options to switch themes.
-Elements will respond to Tailwind's `dark:` class prefix while in dark mode.
-Feel free to start your theme-capable project from here, I'll keep this repo as a boilerplate until Tailwind 4 leaves beta.